PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Measuring Beam stop_SANS for 300 frames

-The :py:meth:`ScanningInstrument.measure` function also has a ``dae`` keyword parameter that is automatically passed to either `setup_default_sans` or `setup_default_trans`, depending on the measurement mode.
+The :py:meth:`ScanningInstrument.measure` function also has a ``dae`` keyword parameter that is automatically passed to :py:meth:`setup_default_dae`.

 Automated script checking
 =========================